zhongwm/cable/README.md

-# A scala ssh client library
+# Cable - scala ssh client library

 ## A SSH client lib that is Functional, Monadic